Getting a Job May be as Easy as Readjusting Your Thinking

 The New Normal for Jobs

-Economists are blaming today’s employment market on a bad economy, an economic downturn and the worst recession in 75 years and maybe they’re all right.
+Economists may attribute today’s employment market to a bad economy, an economic downturn or a recession and maybe they’re all right.
 But I think it’s more.
 I think it’s the new normal and it’s here to stay.
-It’s not going to go away even when the economy picks up and the recession ends.
+It’s not going to go away even when the economy is strong.

 Gone are the days of the 40s through 60s era when you found a job, stayed there 30 years, and retired.
 Can’t go back to the 70s through 90s decades either when the stock market soared, the economy was strong and jobs were plentiful.
 In those days, people wanted to move up the ladder not just “find a job.”